 A post-discovery conference will be scheduled within thirty (30) days of the completion of discovery.
+The Court shall presumptively schedule said conferences by telephone unless counsel request, and the Court agrees, that an in-person conference is warranted.

 C. Injunctions and Temporary Restraining Orders